Naturalism (philosophy)

-In philosophy, naturalism is the idea that only natural laws and forces (as opposed to supernatural ones) operate in the universe.
+In philosophy, naturalism is the position that only natural laws and forces (as opposed to supernatural ones) operate in the universe.
+According to naturalism, the causes of all phenomena are to be found within the universe and not transcendental factors beyond it.
 In its primary sense, it is also known as ontological naturalism, metaphysical naturalism, pure naturalism, philosophical naturalism and antisupernaturalism.
 "Ontological" refers to ontology, the philosophical study of what exists.
 Philosophers often treat naturalism as equivalent to physicalism or materialism, but there are important distinctions between the philosophies.

 For example, philosopher Paul Kurtz argued that nature is best accounted for by reference to material principles.
 These principles include mass, energy, and other physical and chemical properties accepted by the scientific community.
-Further, this sense of naturalism holds that spirits, deities, and ghosts are not real and that there is no "purpose" in nature as in dysteleology.
+Further, in this primary sense, naturalism holds that spirits, deities, and ghosts are not real and that there is no "purpose" in nature – the view held in Dysteleology.
 This stronger formulation of naturalism is commonly referred to as metaphysical naturalism.
 On the other hand, the more moderate view that naturalism should be assumed in one's working methods as the current paradigm, without any further consideration of whether naturalism is true in the robust metaphysical sense, is called methodological naturalism.

 With the exception of pantheists – who believe that nature is identical with divinity while not recognizing a distinct personal anthropomorphic god – theists challenge the idea that nature contains all of reality.
 According to some theists, natural laws may be viewed as secondary causes of God(s).

 In the 20th century, Willard Van Orman Quine, George Santayana, and other philosophers argued that the success of naturalism in science meant that scientific methods should also be used in philosophy.
 According to this view, science and philosophy are not always distinct from one another, but instead form a continuum.

 "Naturalism is not so much a special system as a point of view or tendency common to a number of philosophical and religious systems; not so much a well-defined set of positive and negative doctrines as an attitude or spirit pervading and influencing many doctrines.
 As the name implies, this tendency consists essentially in looking upon nature as the one original and fundamental source of all that exists, and in attempting to explain everything in terms of nature.
 Either the limits of nature are also the limits of existing reality, or at least the first cause, if its existence is found necessary, has nothing to do with the working of natural agencies.
 All events, therefore, find their adequate explanation within nature itself.
 But, as the terms nature and natural are themselves used in more than one sense, the term naturalism is also far from having one fixed meaning".